randombenj/uController/doc/how-to-assembly.md

 (which is actualy a programmer for vaious AVR MCUs and includes the ATMega2560 MCU) or the Arduino which has its own programmer included (the arduino's microcontroller is also from AVR).
 If you have a Raspberry PI you can use it as well to learn assembly.
-The pi however has an ARM CPU so instead of learning the AVR assembly language you have to learn the AVR assembly language.
+The pi however has an ARM CPU so instead of learning the AVR assembly language you have to learn the ARM assembly language.

 - **Development Environement**

-For windows I would recomend the free IDE [AVR Studio 6](http://www.atmel.ch/microsite/atmel_studio6/).
+For Windows I would recommend the free IDE [AVR Studio 6](http://www.atmel.ch/microsite/atmel_studio6/).

 - **Know the assembly**

-The most important thing to learn the Assembly language for your CPU/MCU is to have a instruction-table.
+The most important thing to learn the assembly language for your CPU/MCU is to have a instruction-table.
 You can find Instruction tables for your device on the Internet.

 * [ATMega2560](http://www.atmel.ch/Images/doc2549.pdf) on page 416